hpcmtint/isc-projects/doc/install.rst

    $ sudo systemctl status isc-stork-agent

-During agent startup, the agent first generates its private key, a CSR certificate (using indicated agent address), and an agent token.
-Then it tries to connect to indicated by URL ``Stork Server``.
-Now it starts the registration procedure.
-The agent sends CSR and agent token to the server.
-The server stores provided agent token, signs CSR, and sends it back to the agent.
-The agent stores, on its side, a signed certificate.
+When the agent starts, it first generates its private key, a CSR certificate (using the address specified with the ``STORK_AGENT_ADDRESS``), and an agent token.
+Then, it tries to connect to the Stork Server using its URL specified with the ``STORK_SERVER_URL``.
+Finally, it starts the registration procedure.
+It sends the CSR and the token to the server.
+The server stores the token, signs the CSR, and returns the CSR to the agent.
 The agent will use this certificate to authenticate itself to the server.
-At this point registration procedure from the agent's perspective is finished.
+The registration procedure finishes on the agent's side.

 Still, the agent is not authorized and is not fully functional from the server perspective.
 Now a user needs to visit a machines page in